FlowFuse/website/src/blog/2024/08/using-lwm2m-with-node-red.md

 }
 ```

-9. If you are using a public server, make sure you enable "hide sensitive data," which will hide all of the device's sensitive information from the public server.
+9. If you need to manage sensitive data, ensure you enable the "Hide Sensitive Data" option.
+This will prevent sensitive information about the device from being exposed.
 10. Click "Add" to save the configuration.

 Once you've configured the LwM2M node with the server details, you can confirm that the client is connected by visiting the server's web UI.
 Navigate to `<your-server-host>/#/clients` and enter the endpoint of your client device in the search field.
 If the client appears in the list, it means it is connected.
 Alternatively, you can check the node's status in Node-RED, which will display "connected" if the connection is successful.